muratk5n/thirdwave/en/README.md

 ---

-Simple parallelizable NoSQL DB: Have N servers, on client calc i = (mod N) on key, go to host i.
+Simple scalable NoSQL DB: N servers, on client calc i = (mod N) on key, go to host i.
 Simple load disribution.
-REST can provide CRUD API, serialize requests inside one server, storage is SQLite, seperate db for each host, objects are encoded, via `pickle.dumps` into string.
-Object lists are on sep table, list name is a col and references objects by key.
+REST can provide CRUD API, serialize requests inside one server, storage can be lite sql, seperate db for each host, objects are encoded via `pickle.dumps` into string.
+Lists are on sep table, list name is on one column obj references on another as key.
 Easy as Py.

 ---

 "@jcrabapple@dmv.community

-World's first test run of a #hydrogen jet engine is a success" via The Verge
+World's first test run of a \#hydrogen jet engine is a success" via The Verge

 [[-]](https://masto.ai/@jcrabapple@dmv.community/109432649450454795)